shipleydm/IS7024_Project/README.md

 # IS7024_Project
 ## Introduction
 ### Overview
 We will be making a movie search application.
 Users can search for a movie and see its poster along with additional details about the movie like cast, director, and ratings.
 We'll also allow the users to see a trending list of popular movies.

 ### Purpose
-The web application is to provide users with the ability to enter a movie title and retrieve information about that film.
-The scope on a movie can be narrowed by entering specific attributes about a film into the form.
-These attributes could be genre, year, director, and/or cast members.
+The web application is to provide users with the ability to search for a movie information.
+They might be a cinephile and want to find information related to different movies or want to get ideas of what to watch next.

 ### Scope
 The details of the movie that will be provided will include: